Sign In Forgot Password

 Beit Sefer Shalom Religious School Overview

-Children of member families are eligible to enroll in Religious School/Beit Sefer Shalom which begins in September (or October, depending on when the High Holy Days fall) and runs through May.
-In addition to Sundays, 3rd-7th grade students are strongly encouraged to participate in our Midweek Hebrew program, which offers additional Hebrew instruction that is crucial to learning language and contributes to stronger Jewish identity and relationships with peers.
-6th grade students participate in a rabbi-led B’nai Mitzvah preparation course which meets twice weekly.
-For 7th Graders, the midweek Hebrew course is an opportunity to further hone their familiarity with Hebrew in preparation for a trip to Israel.
+Children of member families are eligible to enroll in Religious School, which begins in September and runs through May.
+In addition to Sundays, 3rd-7th grade students participate in our Midweek Religious School, which offers additional Hebrew instruction that is crucial to learning language and contributes to stronger Jewish identity and relationships with peers.

 Family involvement and participation are integral parts of our school program, as they demonstrate that Jewish commitment and involvement do not begin and end with becoming B’nai Mitzvah.
 They are lifelong endeavors, and the family is the cornerstone of Jewish living.
-Please join us for our family holiday celebrations, Yom Horim parent-child learning days, and Sunday morning adult education classes.
+Please join us for our family holiday celebrations, Family Learning Programs, and Sunday morning parent education classes.

 What to Expect/What a Day Looks Like

-Students in Junior Kindergarten through 2nd Grade spend the morning with their teachers and classmates, moving from short periods in the classroom to various chugim (activities) around the building.
-Each teacher has at least one teen madrich/madricha (teacher assistant) from our high school youth group community.
-Students are introduced to Hebrew in these grades and begin learning the alef-bet.
-Our Music Specialist meets with each class every Sunday to teach songs about Jewish themes, in both Hebrew and English.
-Junior Congregation, a brief worship experience featuring visits from our clergy and lots of singing, is held monthly on Sundays at 11:30 AM.
+Students in Junior Kindergarten through 2nd Grade spend the morning in a variety of Jewish experiential learning opportunities: tefillah, art, Jewish cooking, Israeli dance, and more!
+Students begin learning the alef-bet and begin decoding Hebrew.
+Junior Congregation, an age-appropriate prayer experience featuring our clergy and lots of singing, is held monthly on Sundays at 11:30 AM.
 Parents are invited and encouraged to participate in Junior Congregation to nurture your child’s spiritual development and join in the fun!
+(See the calendar for exact dates.)